mundialis/github-workflows/linting-config-examples/README.md

 `pylint --rc-file=.pylintrc_allowed_to_fail .`

 ## ruff
 ruff contains rules inspired by black, flake8, pylint and more and is extremely fast in linting and formatting Python code.
+The linting config is aligned to the [one from GRASS GIS](https://github.com/OSGeo/grass/blob/main/pyproject.toml).
-Simply add a ruff.toml config file to the root of your repository.
+Per default, a lot of linting rules are active.
+If needed, add a `ruff.toml` config file to the root of your repository and add rules which to ignore.
-See example here or visit [official documentation](https://docs.astral.sh/ruff/). `ruff check --config ruff.toml .`
+See example here or visit [official documentation](https://docs.astral.sh/ruff/).
+`ruff check --config ruff-merged.toml --output-format=full . --preview --unsafe-fixes`
+Merge repository-specific `ruff.toml` and the one from this repo:
+`pip install toml-union`
+`toml-union ruff.toml ~/repos/github-workflows/linting-config-examples/ruff.toml -o ruff-merged.toml`
+For initial setup in your repository, the list of rules to be ignored can be generated:
+`ruff check --config ruff-merged.toml . --preview --unsafe-fixes --output-format json | jq .[].code | sort -u` (Need to add `,` at the end of each line).

 ## superlinter
 Superlinter is a wrapper for many different linters.
 Each has a different way to be configured.